-AEMO applies the typical summer capacity16, in combination with the 10% POE peak derated capacities across the seasons17, in a manner that will better reflect expected generator capabilities in the capacity outlook models.
-The definitions of these seasonal ratings and the temperature specifications are consistent with the ESOO, and described in the ESOO and Reliability Forecast Methodology Document18.
+AEMO applies the typical summer capacity, in combination with the 10% POE peak derated capacities across the seasons, in a manner that will better reflects expected generator capabilities in the capacity outlook models.
+The definitions of these seasonal ratings and the temperature specifications are consistent with the ESOO, and described in the ESOO and Reliability Forecast Methodology Document.